Rostov-on-Don: Symbols

 In December 1996, Rostov-on-Don adopted a coat of arms, a flag and a mayoral decoration as the symbols of the town.
 The first coat of arms of Rostov-on-Don was designed in 1811 and approved by the Tsar.
 In 1904, some changes were made.
-One lasting oil painting of the coat-of-arms is kept in the regional local history museum but its accuracy and authenticity is uncertain.
+One lasting oil painting of the coat-of-arms is kept in the regional local history museum but its accuracy and authenticity are uncertain.
 In June 1996, the Rostov-on-Don City Duma adopted a variant of the coat-of-arms in which a tower represents the St. Dimitry Rostovsky Fortress.
 The ancient Russian arms reference the role Rostov played in the defense of Russia's borders.
 The coat-of-arms adorns the mayor's decoration but all other cases of its use are first considered for approval by the City Duma.

 Flag

 The flag of Rostov-on-Don was approved by the Duma on September 20, 1864.
 At the end of the 19th and beginning of the 20th centuries the home guard regiments, which defended the Southern borders of Russia, were raised under this flag.
 The "Flag of Rostov" is kept in the town's municipal building under glass.
 Its length is 1370 mm and width, 850 mm.
 The flag is taken out of the building only on Victory Day and Rostov-on-Don Day by a guard of honour.

-In 1870, an oval shape mayoral decoration wrought from precious or semi-precious white metal was introduced.
+In 1870, an oval-shaped mayoral decoration wrought from precious or semi-precious white metal was introduced.
 On the front is written "Rostov-on-Don" at the top, the Rostov-on-Don coat-of-arms is in the center and the inscription, "Mayor of the City" is written at the bottom.
 On its reverse side, the day of its adoption, April 9, 1996, is recorded.
 The decoration is worn over the suit on a large chain.
 The mayor returns the decoration to the Duma on his or her retirement from office.

 The Emblem of the Don Host Oblast was introduced in July 5 (18), 1878.
-The flag of the All Great Don Army was introduce in May 1918 on the "Circle of the Don Saving".
+The flag of the All Great Don Army was introduced in May 1918 on the "Circle of the Don Saving".